Trans inclusion at work policy

-Harassment is defined as any unwanted behaviour which has the purpose or effect of violating a student’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment, this could include name calling, persistently addressing a person by the incorrect pro-noun, ‘outing’ a person without their consent or excluding a person.
+Harassment is defined as any unwanted behaviour which has the purpose or effect of violating a person’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment, this could include name calling, persistently addressing a person by the incorrect pronoun, ‘outing’ a person without their consent or excluding a person.

 Reporting Harassment and Discrimination

 Artsadmin is aware that in spite of advances, there are still some gaps in legal protection.
-These are particularly for transgender people who do not intend to transition (for example, cross-dressing people) and the provision of gender-specific services, including in pension and insurance calculations, to trans people who are undergoing or have undergone gender reassignment.
+These are particularly for trans people who do not intend to socially or medically transition (for example, cross-dressing people) and the provision of gender-specific services, including in pension and insurance calculations, to trans people who are undergoing or have undergone gender reassignment.
 Employees are encouraged to report incidents of discrimination or harassment in accordance with Artsadmin’s Bullying and Harassment at Work policy.